 10-11.30am – Find out more about the Covid-19 vaccine

 With so many scary stories going round about the Covid-19 vaccine, come and hear from medical experts and get your questions answered in this workshop.
 These sessions will be hosted by H&F Council's public health team and will feature panellists from Doctors of the World, local healthcare practitioners and other experts on migrant health.
 Arabic translation will be available.

 2-3.30pm – Using your Voice

 Introduction to the VOICES Network and their activities and achievements.
 The VOICES Network is made up of individuals with lived experience of being an asylum-seeker or refugee.
 VOICES Ambassadors work together to speak out about issues that affect refugees and asylum seekers and campaign to change policy.
 This session is facilitated by the British Red Cross and will particularly focus on the ‘Lift the Ban’ campaign to enable asylum-seekers to work.
-Follow the VOICES Network on their blog.
+Follow the VOICES Network blog.